 - If applicable, the fellowship holder is expected to cover the difference between the actual costs and the amount of the personal NFP allowances.

-- be a national of, and working and living in one of the countries on the NFP country list valid at the time of application;
+- must be a national of, and working and living in one of the countries on the NFP country list;

 How to Apply